Oreck Commercial XL Review

 The Oreck XL scored below average in both of our floor cleaning metrics, only really doing well at collecting pet hair.
-This model lacks many of the features and functions of other models and is about as bare bones as you can get.
-However, this is not really reflected in a reduction in the price.
+This model lacks many of the features and functions of other models and is about as bare-bones as you can get.

-For our Carpet Cleaning metric, worth 35% of the total score, we used rice, oats, cereal, and flour to compare and assess the performance of each vacuum cleaner, testing each model on both low-pile and medium-pile carpet.
-The Oreck delivered an unimpressive performance, earning it a 4 out of 10.
+For this metric, worth 35% of the total score, we used rice, oats, cereal, and flour to compare and assess the performance of each vacuum cleaner, testing each model on both low-pile and medium-pile carpet.
+The Oreck delivered an unimpressive performance.

 Ease of Use

-Our Ease of Use metric takes credit for 25% of the total score.
-The Oreck XL did an alright job in this set of tests, meriting a 6 out of 10 for its slightly above average ranking.
-We compared how easy it was for each model to transition between hard and soft floors, cleaning in close to edges and under a sofa, its maximum reach, and its noise level.
+This metric takes credit for 25% of the total score.
+The Oreck XL did an alright job in this set of tests, scoring just barely above average.
+We compared how easy it was for each model to transition between hard and soft floors, clean in close to edges and under a sofa, the maximum reach, and noise level.

 Hard Surface Cleaning

-The Oreck XL delivered a somewhat disappointing performance in our Hard Surface Cleaning metric, earning a 4 out of 10.
-We again tested with flour, oats, cereal, and rice, but this time used a section of laminate wood flooring at the test surface.
-This metric accounts for 10% of the total score.
+The Oreck XL delivered a somewhat disappointing performance here as well.
+We again tested with flour, oats, cereal, and rice, but this time used a section of laminate wood flooring as the test surface.

 The Oreck did alright collecting rice, getting the vast majority of it with only two passes.
-However, it did filing a little bit of rice, creating an additional mess, but not nearly as much as the Bissell 9595A or the Hoover WindTunnel.
-It did do a little bit better in the flour test, collecting all of the debris on the surface, as well as some of the flour deep in the cracks, as long as it was running parallel to the crack.
+However, it flung a little bit of rice too, creating an additional mess.
+The flour test went a bit better, with it collecting all of the debris on the surface, as well as some of the flour deep in the cracks, as long as it was running parallel to the crack.

 This vacuum failed our Cheerio collection challenge, only pushing them around and piling the cereal up, rather than actually collecting it.
 This model also fared poorly with oats, creating a small disaster by flinging the oats around haphazardly.
-We felt you probably would be better served by a broom.
+We felt we would have been better served by a broom.

-For the final metric of this test, we compared the proficiency of each vacuum at collecting pet hair, donated from a local pet groomer.
-This metric accounted for the final 10% of the overall score remaining and only consisted of a single task: Collect 5 grams of hair pressed into a section of medium-pile carpet.
-The Oreck actually did quite well, earning an 8 out of 10 for collecting 89% of the hair laid out.
-This wasn't too far behind the top scoring model, the Shark Navigator Deluxe's performance.
-This top vacuum collected 96% of the total hair.
+For our final testing metric, we compared the proficiency of each vacuum at collecting pet hair, donated from a local pet groomer.
+This metric consisted of a single task: collect 5 grams of hair pressed into a section of medium-pile carpet.
+The Oreck actually did quite well, collecting 89% of the hair laid out.
+This wasn't too far behind the top-scoring model which collected 96% of the total hair.

-This model isn't a great value, as it's an oddly pricey vacuum that delivered a lackluster performance.
+This model isn't a great value, as it's an oddly pricey vacuum that delivers a lackluster performance.

-This bare bones model didn't really excel in our tests and costs the same or more than models that performed significantly better.
-This makes it hard to recommend the Oreck XL.
+This bare-bones model didn't really excel in our tests and costs the same or more than models that perform significantly better.
+This makes it hard to recommend the Oreck Commercial XL.